cmvandrevala/cmvandrevala.github.io/teaching/csc/121/labs/tic-tac-toe-board.md

 ## 💼 Add-Ons For the Portfolio

+### (One Credit) Header File

+Move any business logic to print a board into a separate file from `main()` and create a corresponding header file.
+Then, `#include` the header file for your code in `main()`.
+This should not change the functionality of your code.

 ### (Two Credits) Prevent Overwriting Taken Cells

 Right now, your program does not check to see if a cell is taken before marking it with an "X".
-In this add-on, check to make sure that the cell is taken before marking it.
+In this add-on, check to make sure that the cell is not taken before marking it.
 If a cell is already taken, prompt the user for another mark.

 The output might look something like this: